-Take Five: Dogs and Pigs - World markets themes for the week ahead | MarketScreener
+Take Five - Dogs and Pigs.
+World markets themes for the week ahead | MarketScreener

 Until now, the RBA has been doggedly optimistic, insisting its next rate move will be up.
 But recent dismal readings on the economy have led markets to scrap forecasts for a policy tightening; instead some are pricing in a cut.

 The shift is unsurprising.
-Beijing is engaging in stimulus while the U.S. Fed has signaled a pause in rate increases.
+Beijing is engaging in stimulus while the U.S. Fed has signalled a pause in rate increases.
 That in turn may have turned the rate-tightening tide across the rest of the world, including Australia.

-(Graphic: Australia's jobless rate
+(GRAPHIC: Australia's jobless rate

 not low enough to stoke wage growth, inflation - https://tmsnrt.rs/2t05L5W